arpost/learning-git-and-github/README.md

 ## Edit your README
 Open the README file in a text editor, and add some text about your project.
 Save and close it.

-## Adding your changes to your repository
+## Add your changes to your repository
 Back in Terminal, `cd` into the repository, and type `git add .` to stage the changes you just made to your README file.
 Git will do nothing with your changes and additions until you stage them.
 Warning, the `git add .` command will suck up *any* changes you make to any files in that directory, including any new files that you have added to the directory, so be careful.
 To help you out, git will list the files it staged so you can check whether any files were staged in error.
 You can replace `.` with the path to a file if you want to stage a specific file and ignore the rest.
 After you have confirmed that git staged the correct file(s), place any staged files into the repository by typing `git commit -m "<a message>"`, substituting `<a message>` with a brief description of what you changed.

 Now your changes are stored locally on your hard drive.
 You can continue to stage and commit changes locally.
 However, you should frequently (ideally daily) share your changes with your team.
 You do that with the `push` command.
 Type `git push`, and then refresh your browser to see the changes to your README!

 ## Next steps
 This concludes the introduction to git and GitHub.
 There are lots of tutorials and documentation about git and GitHub online, and there is much more to learn.
 If you are using a code editor like Visual Studio Code or an integrated development environment like IntelliJ, it will have built in git support that hides all of git's complexity behind menus and windows.
 Some even have GitHub support, which will make using git even easier.
 However, after you get started with the basics, it is important to learn what is happening under the hood.
 You can start with the official git tutorial at https://git-scm.com/docs/gitcore-tutorial.

+Happy coding!